Linear cross-entropy certification of quantum computational advantage in Gaussian Boson Sampling: Discussion

-In this work, we proposed to use the linear-cross entropy (LXE) score as a tool for validating quantum advantage claims in the context of Gaussian Boson Sampling (GBS).
-Taking inspiration from the definition of the linear-cross entropy benchmark (XEB) used for the validation or Random Circuit Sampling (RCS) implementations, we defined the LXE score as a normalized version of the LXE between two GBS models, one of them being the ideal squeezed state model, averaged over the Haar measure of the unitary group, and evaluated at the limit of a large number of modes.
+In this work, we proposed to use the linear-cross entropy score (LXE score) as a tool for validating quantum advantage claims in the context of Gaussian Boson Sampling (GBS).
+Taking inspiration from the definition of the linear-cross entropy benchmark (XEB) used for the validation or Random Circuit Sampling (RCS) implementations, we defined the LXE score as a normalized version of the linear cross-entropy between two GBS models, one of them being the ideal squeezed state model, averaged over the Haar measure of the unitary group, and evaluated at the limit of a large number of modes.
 The key idea of the verification strategy consists in finding reference values of the LXE score (corresponding to the ideal squeezed state model, known classical models, and adversarial samplers) and compare them with the estimated score obtained by the outcomes of a given GBS experiment.
 Using this comparison, we can assess how far a GBS implementation is from its corresponding typical, ideal model.

-Following the definition of the LXE score, we identified two of its reference values: the first one corresponding to a GBS setup leading to a uniform probability distribution for each sector of the total number of detected photons, $N$, in the experimental samples, and the second one associated to a GBS implementation using a lossless interferometer that receives identical single-mode squeezed states in the first $R$ of its $M$ input modes, and the vacuum in the rest of them.
+Following the definition of the LXE score, we identified two of its reference values: the first one corresponding to a GBS setup leading to a uniform probability distribution for each sector of the total number $N$ of detected photons in the experimental samples.
+The second one is associated to a GBS implementation using a lossless interferometer that receives single-mode squeezed states in the first $R$ of its $M$ input modes, and the vacuum in the rest of them.
 The first reference value follows directly from the normalization of the LXE score and is equal to 1.
-In addition to this, we found an expression for the second reference value, namely Eq.~\eqref{eq:main_result_lxe_sqz}, as a function of $R$ and $N$.
-It is worth mentioning that even if the ideal value of the LXE score is not constant in $N$ (unlike its RCS counterpart) the validation strategy remains sound: we need only compare the estimated score of the experimental outcomes with respect to the reference curve set by the ideal squeezed state model.
+In addition to this, we found two expressions for the second reference value as a function of $R$ and $N$: Eq.~\eqref{eq:main_result_lxe_sqz} for the case of input states having the same squeezing parameter, and Eq.~\eqref{eq:lxe_sqz_score_different_squeezing} for input sates with different squeezing parameters.
+It is worth mentioning that even if the ideal value of the LXE score is not constant with $N$ (unlike its RCS counterpart) the validation strategy remains sound, we need only compare the estimated score of the experimental outcomes with respect to the reference curve set by the ideal squeezed state model.